Human-Aware Vision-and-Language Navigation: Bridging Simulation to Reality with Dynamic Human Interactions: Experiments

-We evaluated state-of-the-art (SOTA) VLN agents on the Human-Aware Vision-and-Language Navigation (HA-VLN) task.
-The agents were adapted to train on the HA-VLN task by incorporating panoramic action spaces and sub-optimal experts to handle human-occupied and dynamic settings.
-Our evaluations included both retrained and zero-shot scenarios.
-The results revealed significant performance drops and notable gaps compared to the oracle, underscoring the increased complexity and challenges posed by the HA-VLN task.
+We evaluated state-of-the-art (SOTA) Vision-and-Language Navigation (VLN) agents on the Human-Aware Vision-and-Language Navigation (HA-VLN) task.
+Each agent was adapted for HA-VLN by incorporating panoramic action spaces and sub-optimal expert guidance to navigate dynamic, human-occupied environments.
+Our evaluations included both retrained and zero-shot performance assessments, revealing substantial performance degradations in HA-VLN scenarios compared to traditional VLN tasks and significant gaps from the oracle, underscoring the increased complexity introduced by human-aware navigation.

-\textbf{Retrained Performance.} In HA-VLN settings, VLN agents struggle, with the best model achieving only 40\% success rate (SR) in unseen environments (\cref{method-compare-retrain}), 49\% lower than the oracle (\cref{method-compare-diff}).
-SRs drop by up to 65\% in unseen environments due to human occupancy.
-Even after retraining, agents fail to bridge the gap in human-aware metrics, showing high Target Collision Rate (TCR) and Collision Rate (CR) (\cref{method-compare-human}).
-Speaker-Follower, for example, shows TCR and CR of 0.24 and 0.87 in seen environments, compared to the oracle's 0.04 and 0.175 (\cref{method-compare-diff}).
+\textbf{Retrained Performance.} In retrained HA-VLN settings, even the best-performing agent achieved a maximum success rate (SR) of only 40\% in unseen environments, which is 49\% lower than the oracle’s SR (\cref{method-compare-retrain}, \cref{method-compare-diff}).
+The impact of human occupancy is marked, with SR reductions of up to 65\% in unseen settings.
+Despite retraining, agents remain limited in their human-aware capabilities, exhibiting high Target Collision Rates (TCR) and Collision Rates (CR).
+For instance, the Speaker-Follower model records TCR and CR values of 0.24 and 0.87 in seen environments, which contrast sharply with the oracle’s significantly lower TCR of 0.04 and CR of 0.175 (\cref{method-compare-human}, \cref{method-compare-diff}).
+These disparities highlight the challenges agents face in adapting to human-centered dynamics.

-\textbf{Zero-shot Performance.} In zero-shot HA-VLN scenarios, all VLN agents face substantial challenges.
-While the best agents achieve up to 72\% SR in unseen environments in traditional VLN (\cref{method-compare-zeroshot}), even Airbert, designed for complex environments, shows deficiencies in human-occupied settings, with navigation errors increasing by over 167\% and success rates decreasing by nearly 67\%.
-These findings emphasize the difficulty of navigating dynamic human environments.
+\textbf{Zero-shot Performance.} The zero-shot performance of SOTA VLN agents in HA-VLN environments reveals even more pronounced challenges.
+While leading agents achieve up to 72\% SR in traditional VLN tasks for unseen environments, this drops significantly under HA-VLN constraints (\cref{method-compare-zeroshot}).
+Even Airbert, designed to manage complex environmental contexts, struggles in human-occupied settings, with navigation errors rising by over 167\% and SR falling by nearly 67\%.
+These results highlight the considerable difficulty agents encounter in dynamic, human-centric settings, emphasizing the necessity for further advancements in training strategies and navigation models to improve robustness and adaptability in real-world, human-aware navigation tasks.